Drones are filling the headlines as well as the skies these days.

 Starts at £720, shop.gopro.com

-After months or teasing, GoPro has officially unveiled its latest products, one of which is a company first: the Karma drone.
+After months of teasing, GoPro officially unveiled its latest products in September 2016, one of which was a company first: the Karma drone.

 Size-wise, it's small enough to fit easily in to a small backpack (which it ships with), that the company claims is light enough to wear during any activity without getting uncomfortable.
 What's more, the controller is designed to be as easy to use as a console gamepad and has a built-in touch screen, so you don't need a phone to see footage from the Karma.